What does an occupational therapist do?

 - Adjusting treatment plans to reflect changes in ability

-Occupational therapists can seek specialty certifications from the American Occupational Therapy Association, including:
+Occupational therapists can seek board and specialty certifications from the American Occupational Therapy Association, including the following.

 - Environmental modification

 Occupational therapists work in hospitals, rehabilitation hospitals, psychiatric hospitals, offices and clinics, school systems, nursing homes, and home health agencies.
-They typically work 40-hour weeks during daytime hours.
-Evenings, weekends, and holiday work isn’t very common.
+They typically work 40 plus-hour weeks during daytime hours, including some weekends and holidays.
 Occupational therapists work most of their hours on their feet while treating their patients.

 Becoming an occupational therapist